j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 You can use "b" tags to create bold text however it is deprecated and the "strong" tag should be used instead as it has no **semantic** meaning

 The same goes for the "i" tag (italics).
 Use "em" (emphasise) instead

+# More text elements: Lists

+Ordered lists can be constructed with the "ol" tag and "li" tags inside of it

+Unordered lists are the same as an ordered list but with a "ul" tag -> creates a bullet pointed list